If you’re serious about the worsening gun epidemic, then you should be serious about the FACTS.

 Misdirected Media, Research, and Solutions

-To Cure the Epidemic, Focus on and Overrule Heller
+To Cure the Epidemic: Focus on and Overrule Heller

-AEP, dedicated to overturning Heller in the courts, takes no position on what legislative reform might be, whether at the state and local level under each State’s constitution, or at the national level in Congress.
+AEP, dedicated to overturning Heller in the courts, takes no position on what legislative reform might be, whether at the state and local level under each State’s constitution, or in Congress.
+But when real reform becomes possible post-Heller, examples of what is possible abound.

-But when real reform becomes possible post-Heller, one could look next door to our mirror image Canada, which shares not only a long border but our English heritage, frontier experience, and rural-urban divide.
-Canada classifies firearms as non-restricted (hunting rifles), restricted (handguns and semiautomatics) and prohibited (certain handguns and automatic weapons).
-That seems to work for gun rights and control groups alike, as well as schools.
+Canada next door, that shares not only a long border but our heritage, frontier experience, and rural-urban divide, classifies firearms as non-restricted (hunting rifles), restricted (handguns and semiautomatics) and prohibited (certain handguns and automatic weapons).
+That seems to work for gun rights and control groups alike.
+And for schools: against our 34 school shootings as of the March 24, 2018, March for Our Lives,4 the number in Canada: zero.

 Or Great Britain, the direct descendent of “our English forefathers” in whom Heller found a supposed “ancient right of individuals to keep and bear arms.”
 Today, Britain has some of the strictest gun laws and lowest gun violence in the world, and its media assail America’s “obscene proliferation of guns.”